IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :FooterCopyright
 ++++++++++++++++

-By default the footer says "Copyright © [YYYY], The President & Fellows of Harvard College" but the text after the year can be customized.
+By default the footer says "Copyright © [YYYY]" but you can add text after the year, as in the example below.

-``curl -X PUT -d "The President &#38; Fellows of Harvard College" http://localhost:8080/api/admin/settings/:FooterCopyright``
+``curl -X PUT -d ", The President &#38; Fellows of Harvard College" http://localhost:8080/api/admin/settings/:FooterCopyright``

 :DoiProvider
 ++++++++++++